 start()/stop(): For starting a scene, and stopping the game.
 These two methods are not meant to be overwritten by a subclass.

-The following interface methods are meant to be overwritten by subclasses.
+>>HEREThe following interface methods are meant to be overwritten by subclasses.

 init(): For instantiating the variables and setting up the game scene.